top of page

 I taught the undergraduate-level version of this course at the University of Arizona for the first time.
 And I co-taught (with Kerry Montano and James Harrigan) the training to teach EEE in Mexican high schools.

-Coming from a developing country, I know how important it is to teach basic economics and the fundamental tools of ethics to young students to help them at the personal level to take the risk of pursuing an entrepreneurial life, and also help the society to create wealth and wellbeing.
+Coming from a developing country, I know how important it is to teach basic economics and finance, as well as ethics to young students to encourage them to take the risk of pursuing an entrepreneurial life, and also to help the society create wealth and social welfare.

 You can find out more about Ethics, Economy, and Entrepreneurship here and about its textbook, "Commercial Society: A Primer on Ethics and Economics," here.